JDrocks450/KrabbyQuestEmu/README.md

   - Save Files
     > Highscores, completed levels, perfected levels, time completed are all tracked in your save file.
 Multiple save files can be used at a time.
 #### Under Development:
+- Animations
+  > Requires restoration of .B3D animation keyframes and conversion to glTF animations for use in the Game.
 - Launcher/Installer
   > Two-in-one launcher for KrabbyQuestEmu that take your original Spongebob: Krabby Quest game files (which you must obtain on your own!) and extracts them to allow for customization and to play KrabbyQuestEmu.
 Ordinarily, you would need to do this yourself. *Check Releases for installer updates*
 - Setup Procedure